MetazoaPhylogenomicsLab/MATEdb/README.md

 - Eggnog refers to the number of proteins that have a functional annotation obtained with eggNOG-mapper.

+## Wetlab protocol

+We provide the protocol followed for the sample preparation, RNA isolation, library preparation and RNA sequencing procedures for newly generated samples in the Protocols folder.

 ## Scripts

 We provide all the commands and scripts needed to download the raw data and process it to obtain all files in MATEdb.
 Here you can see a diagram of the pipeline used to generate the data in MATEdb followed by a detailed description of every step.
 Software versions and parameters are summarized in the **Table_S2.xlsx** table in the Data folder.